If you’re here, then you obviously love desserts as much as I do, specifically, Cannoli Dip. It’s creamy, delicious and super easy to make!

 - Broken waffle cones– Dipped in chocolate or simply plain, waffle cones are the most similar to cannoli shells.
 Some stores will sell empty cannoli shells, which can also be used.

 How To Make Cannoli Dip

 But you don’t need to go out to a restaurant to enjoy their deliciousness.

-THREE.
+- Add powdered sugar and chocolate chips.
 Slowly mix in the powdered sugar until fully combined and fold in the chocolate chips with a spatula.

 So simple, it comes together in just one step!
 The next step is optional.
 I think this Cannoli Dip is EXTRA delicious with chocolate covered waffle cone pieces.

 Chocolate Dipped Waffle Cones

 To make the chocolate covered waffle cone chips, break the chocolate bar into pieces and place it in a microwave-safe bowl.